 - Cut the equilateral triangle at the midpoint of the altitude (height).
 What shapes have been formed?

 - Cut the small equilateral triangle into two pieces along the altitude.
 What is a right angle?
 What is scalene?
 What is equilateral?
 What is the hypotenuse?

 - Rotate and dock each of the right-angled scalene triangles to each hypotenuse.
 How would we develop a formula for calculating the area of a triangle?
 What is the formula?
 [Area = (height x base) / 2] Through this inquiry-based lesson, the student will visualize the components of the area of a triangle and derive the formula.

 Upper Elementary Math Skills.
 Montessori math materials play a supportive role in Upper Elementary, allowing the student to move to greater levels of complexity and abstraction with confidence.
 The math journey of an Upper Elementary student (4th – 6th grade) is student-centered and student-paced and usually includes the following topics.

 - Math operations (addition, subtraction, multiplication, division) with:

 - Negative numbers

 - Roots/radicals and exponents

-- Pre-algebra and beyond, based on the interest of the student
+- Middle Years math, based on the aptitudes of the student

 Middle Years Math Curriculum (7th and 8th grade)